DanielNoord/pydocstringformatter/README.md

 As such, the biggest difference between the two is that `pydocstringformatter` fixes some of the open issues we found in `docformatter`.
-In general, the output of both formatters (and any other docstring formatter) should be relatively the same.
+In general, the output of both formatters (and any other docstring formatter) should be relatively similar.

 ## How to install